The-AI-gUi/.github/profile/README.md

 ### Accessible

-Making advanced technology available for everyone.
+Technology should be available for everyone.

 </td>